-More than 70 articles authored by Wildlife Center of Virginia's staff have appeared in professional veterinary medicine and rehabilitation journals.
-Updated April 3, 2014.
+The following articles authored by Wildlife Center of Virginia's staff have appeared in professional veterinary medicine and rehabilitation journals.
+Updated August 2020.

 Note: Authors names in BOLD were employed at the Wildlife Center of Virginia at the time of research or publication.
 Authors names in ITALICS were involved in cases at the Wildlife Center but were not employees (i.e., students).